PakizaArhamsoft/Assignment-01/README.md

 • Expected output:
     Program prints the load time of web in minutes.

-# Task 02:         "Make progress bar using ‘tqdm’"
+#  "Make progress bar using ‘tqdm’"
      • install tqdm library: Run this command on terminal “pip install tqdm”. “tqdm” is a Python library that allows you to output a smart progress bar by wrapping around any iterable.
 A tqdm progress bar not only shows you how much time has elapsed, but also shows the estimated